 Lord Hastings had supported Richard against the Woodvilles and had hoped to gain some reward for his loyalty, but the Duke of Buckingham seemed more likely to be rewarded at his expense.
 Hastings' loyalties swayed towards the Woodvilles and when Richard found out, Hastings was arrested and executed.

 Edward V declared illegitimate

-To become king Richard had to remove Edward V. Richard declared that Edward IV was already married when he married Elizabeth Woodville which meant that the marriage to Elizabeth was invalid.
+To become king Richard Earl of Gloucester had to remove the young Edward V. Richard declared that his father Edward IV was already married when he married Elizabeth Woodville which meant that the marriage to Elizabeth was invalid.
 This also meant that Edward V was born out of wedlock and not able to become king.
 At this time Richard also arranged that the King's brother was moved to the Tower of London from Westminster Abbey where he had been looked after by his mother Elizabeth.

 Duke of Gloucester nominated as King of England

 After the children of Edward IV were declared illegitimate, Richard, the Duke of Gloucester was nominated as the next King of England.
 He became King Richard III.